hoedt/iclr-blog-track.github.io/_posts/2021-12-01-unnormalized-resnets.md

 The key problem is that the variance must increase when the two branches are added together.
 After all, the variance is linear and unless the non-linear transformation branch would output a zero-variance signal, the output variance will be greater than the input variance.
 Moreover, if the signal would have a strictly positive mean, also the mean would start drifting as the network becomes deeper.
-By inserting normalisation layers after every residual block, these drifiting effects can effectively be countered.
+By inserting normalisation layers after every residual block, these drifting effects can effectively be countered.

 Instead of relying on normalisation methods to resolve the drifting effects, it is also possible to implement other measures against these drift effects.
 Similar to standard initialisation methods, the key idea is to stabilise the variance propagation.